II.c) Concept, postulates and elements of the Theory of Special Relativity

 In the following section, we will see two conceptual errors regarding this matter.

-It is interesting to see how in practice, these formal propositions take on an immense complexity, so much so that reality ends up depending on each observer.
-The law of relativity of time and space takes on a variability that affects the units of force and energy.
+In fact, these formal propositions take on an immense complexity, so big that reality –not only its description– ends up depending on each observer.
+The relativity of time and space takes on a variability that affects the units of force and energy.

-One must be careful with the concept of reality, because for now, I have never seen a number walking down the street.
+One must be careful with the concept of reality, because for now, we have never seen a number walking down the street.

-I must ask myself, if we know all relations between the variables of the model, why we do not use this knowledge to create a stable system of units that would allow an intuitive vision of reality.
+If we know all relations between the variables of the model, why we do not use this knowledge to create a stable system of units that would allow an intuitive vision of reality?
 What interest is there in not allowing an understanding of anything?

-I have already commented on the definition of a second, if we know how gravity affects atomic clocks, why the definition of a second does not fix a concrete set of conditions of the intensity of the gravitational field for the clocks.
+We have already commented on the definition of a second if we know how gravity affects atomic clocks, why the definition of a second does not include the velocity and the gravitational field intensity in the set of conditions for the clocks.

-The Theory of Relativity –besides from being incorrect– is the least scientific physics theory I could possibly imagine representing reality.
+The Theory of Relativity besides being incorrect is the least scientific physics theory we could imagine representing reality.

 This example, together with that of the light balls, is one of my favorites.

-This discussion is not serious because General Relativity usually and especially in this case, contradicts Special Relativity by establishing a preferred reference system.
-However, that will force the reader to concentrate, and realize how easy it is to confuse with such inappropriate terminology.
+The discussion is not serious because of General Relativity usually and especially, in this case, contradicts Special Relativity by establishing a preferred reference system.
+However, it will force the reader to concentrate and realize how easy it is to confuse with such inappropriate terminology.
 The experiment of the Abrujuela on simultaneity is similar and complementary.

 Books about Special Relativity usually repeat this subject in various examples, but these have the same basic idea.
 Let us imagine a pair of inertial observers for t equals 0.
-One of them is in the center of a train wagon, which is moving with a speed that is neither fast nor slow.
-The other inertial observer is align at the station with the first one.
+One of them is in the center of a train wagon, which is moving at a speed that is neither fast nor slow.
+The other inertial observer aligns at the station with the first one.

 The inertial observer at the station –let us say that he is the manager of the station– is in an inertial system fixed to the platform.
 This observer will see both bolts at the same time, because the distances from where they fell to him are equal, as he knows the speed of light is always the same –he had studied it just beforehand–, he deduces that the bolts are simultaneous.

-We are going to suppose that this inertial observer is intelligent –and we know he is the manager of something.
+We are going to suppose that this inertial observer is intelligent –and we know he is the manager or something.

 As he notices that both bolts fall with a small temporal gap –he had saucer eyes, like owls–, and because the speed of light is constant –he had also studied it–, he deduces that the lightning bolts did not fall simultaneously.

-Conclusion of Einstein’s orthodox Special Relativity: two occurrences that are simultaneous for one observer are not for another inertial observer who is moving with respect to the first.
+The conclusion of Einstein’s orthodox Special Relativity: two occurrences that are simultaneous for one observer are not for another inertial observer who is moving with regard to the first.

-My conclusion: following scientific method and common sense, we can consider this observer ignorant, to say the least.
-He could have taken into account the time it took to receive the information of reality and his displacement during that time, in order to give him an idea; that would be the normal thing to do.
+Our conclusion: following the scientific method and common sense, we can consider this observer ignorant.
+He could have taken into account the time it took to receive the information of reality and his displacement during that time, to give him an idea; that would be the rational thing to do.
 Wouldn’t it?
 After having studied it and everything!

 Thunder and lightning!
-I do not want to imagine what he would have thought after hearing the corresponding thunder, for temporal difference between them would be even greater, and it would probably cause him mental contradictions with the different simultaneities outlined.
+We do not want to imagine what he would have thought after hearing the matching thunder, for the time difference between them would be even higher, and it would probably cause him mental contradictions with the different simultaneities outlined.

 Another thought situation could occur if two lightning bolts fell, but one of them fell on the ignorant observer.
 In this particular case, given that for this observer time stops indefinitely, he would think that all subsequent lightning bolts in the universe would be simultaneous.
 Then we could call him the enlightened observer.